 Fall weather is perfect for bicycling, whether it’s a long-distance challenge or a leisurely family ride in the country.
 The sun is out, the air is crisp, the humidity tends to be lower — and the need for sun protection is as important as ever.

-Cycling enthusiast Paul Melia (above, on the Brooklyn Bridge at the start of the 100-mile NYC Century Bike Tour), knows a thing or two about sun protection.
+Cycling enthusiast Paul Melia (pictured above), knows a thing or two about sun protection.
 While he was growing up in Arlington, Virginia, his mom, a registered nurse, always put a T-shirt and sunscreen on her boy’s white Irish skin at the pool or the beach.
 Nevertheless, the freckles piled up.

 He moved to New Jersey in 1993 and enjoyed cycling on the weekends, exploring the local sights.
 When he came to work for The Skin Cancer Foundation in 2008, he learned more about how skin damage accumulates over time, even from incidental exposure, and can lead to skin cancer.